Just around the corner: 5th annual Great Day of Singing

 Vermont Chapter of ACDA

-The board of Vermont ACDA hopes that you will use this page as a resource for exciting and inspiring choral events in our state.
+The board of Vermont ACDA hopes that you will use this site as a resource for exciting and inspiring choral events in our state.
 Our leadership page provides contact information and describes the wealth of experience our board members bring to our state chapter.
 Please feel free to be in touch with any questions you have about working with choirs, finding great music for your ensemble, or sharing what’s happening with your ensemble!
 Find listings of scores, videos, and recommended repertoire on the Library/Resources page.
-Frank Whitcomb shares his thoughts on “Why we belong to ACDA” on the About ACDA page; take a read, and, if you’re not a member, we hope you’ll join us soon!
+Our colleagues share thoughts on “Why we belong to ACDA” on the About ACDA page; take a read, and, if you’re not a member, we hope you’ll join us soon!

-From our “R&R” (repertoire & resources) board members, you can find useful and insightful articles that offer insightful ideas on choral singing and repertoire.
+From our “R&R” (repertoire & resources) board members, you can find useful and insightful articles that offer ideas on choral singing and repertoire.

 Kristin Bamberger (Junior High/Middle School): a look at Somagwaza, 3-part South African ceremonial song, and The Arrow and the Song, text by Henry Wadsworth Longfellow, music by Christopher Matthews.

 Bethany Plissey (College & University): Composer in Focus: Ēriks Ešenvalds, Latvia.

 Just click on *Repertoire & Resources* at the top of the page!